FabianoLuizonCampos/html_firt_page/README.md

 * `git branch -D branchname` // delete a branch (timeline)
 * `git checkout branchname` // change of branch
 * `git checkout -b branchname` // create and change to new branch
+* `git checkout numberofcommit` // recover point in timeline
+* `git checkout numberofcommit filename` // recover file in a point in timeline
 * `git merge branchname` // union two brach - actual and branchname

 ### Git with Github